marialma/marialma.github.io/README.md

 I am based in the San Francisco Bay Area, and am currently looking for work.
 Email me at maria.ma at berkeley.edu.

 ### Interests
 My interests can be broadly described as fighting three of the four horsemen of the apocalypse - disease, war, and famine.
 I'm interested in impact evaluation, improving quality of care, and cost effectiveness, as well as using health technology to augment these goals.
-My more academic interests are in disease modeling, outbreak predictions, and combating antimicrobial resistance.
+My more academic interests are in disease modeling/outbreak predictions, conflict mapping, and combatting antimicrobial resistance.

 ### Projects
 This page is intended as a space where I can showcase what I am learning about data visualizations among other things.